gavinIRL/RHBot/README.md

 1) General dungeon handler instead of hardcoded for 1 dungeon.
 2) Impending enemy attack detection.
 3) Automated enemy attack blocking.
-4) GPU scaling rather than single CPU core scaling
+4) GPU scaling rather than single CPU core scaling (not necessarily required as get 10-100fps on the bot most of the time)